alexbenenson/transliterator/README.md

 Transliterator builds can be installed automatically into your browser via [Extension Auto-Installer extension](https://addons.mozilla.org/addon/autoinstaller/).
 In order to do that run `autoinstaller.py` script in this directory (Python 2.x required).
-By default, it is assumed that xtension Auto-Installer is listening on port 8888, you can specify a different port as command line parameter:
+By default, it is assumed that Extension Auto-Installer is listening on port 8888, you can specify a different port as command line parameter:

     python autoinstall.py 7777